walkabilly/chep801_usask/Assignments/Logistic Regression/Logistic-Regression-Assignment.md

 3. Assess potential confounding variables on the relationship between the outcome and exposure of interest using two approaches we learned in class:

-    * A DAG/theory based approach
+    * A DAG based approach
         * Pick confounder variables from DAG first, list 2-3 confounders (or more if you want) in DAG.
 Do not pick Collider.
         * Identify at least one variable that MUST stay in your model no matter what, because it is important based on your DAG.
 Give 1-2 sentence explanation for retaining such variable(s).
     * A data driven/model fit approach
-        * Use a data drive approach to examine if the 2-3 coufounders you identified are confounders.
+        * Use a data drive approach (e.g., p < 0.2, percent change in outcome p value) to examine if the 2-3 coufounders you identified are confounders.
 This approach can be based on the change in association between exposure and outcome method or some other criteria related to the association between the confounder and the exposure and outcome.

 4. Conduct cross-tabulations of the outcome variable with categorical predictors.